sixprotons/carbon-market/README.md

 470k cars = 1 coal plant

 ### Challenges
+How much is ethical and responsible action a market demand driver?
 How does the market drive credit supply?
 How are CDR instruments verified and maintained?
 Can purchases be transferred to compliance markets?